-- We evaluated the design and the implementation and tested the operating effectiveness of internal controls that mitigate fraud and non-compliance risks, such as processes related to journal entries. - We performed a data analysis of high-risk journal entries and evaluated key estimates and judgments for bias by the Company's management, including retrospective reviews of prior years' estimates (relating the progress of the collaboration agreement with Genentech Inc. and Roivant Sciences Ltd.).
-Where we identified instances of unexpected journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information. - We incorporated elements of unpredictability in our audit.
-We performed additional procedures in the area of payroll.
+- We evaluated the design and the implementation and tested the operating effectiveness of internal controls that mitigate fraud and non-compliance risks, such as processes related to journal entries. - We performed a data analysis of high-risk journal entries and evaluated key estimates and judgments for bias by the company's management, including retrospective reviews of prior years' estimates.
+Where we identified instances of unexpected journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information. - We evaluate the selection and application of accounting policies to determine if there are indicators that management is intentionally manipulating earnings in the selection and application of accounting policies.